-During a woman’s life, there are five situations that can cause her hormones to fluctuate, making her more susceptible to developing an oral health problem; during puberty, at times during her monthly menstrual cycle, when using birth control pills, during pregnancy, and at menopause.
-Let’s take a closer look at each of these events.
+During a woman’s life, there are five stages that can cause her hormones to fluctuate, making her more susceptible to developing an oral health problem.

-A surge in the production of the hormones estrogen and progesterone during puberty can increase the blood flow to a woman’s gums and alter the way her gum tissue reacts to the irritants within plaque.
-This increase in blood flow can cause gum tissue to become red, swollen, tender, and to have a tendency to bleed more frequently during brushing and flossing.
+During puberty, there is a surge in the production of the female hormones estrogen and progesterone.
+This surge can increase the blood flow to a woman’s gums and alter the way her gum tissue reacts to the irritants in plaque.
+This increase in blood flow can cause gum tissue to become red, swollen, tender, and a tendency to bleed more frequently during brushing and flossing.

 Aging can present a variety of oral health complications due to medications taken and hormonal changes associated with menopause.
 These can include a change in your ability to taste foods, frequent burning sensation in the mouth, greater sensitivity to hot and cold foods and drinks, and a decrease in the production of saliva, which can cause dry mouth.